A great workout does more than just burn a few calories.

 This is one is for those who are ready to get started and you are ready RIGHT NOW!

-4. Best Free Standing Heavy Bag - Century Wavemaster XXL Training Bag
+4. Self Standing - Century Wavemaster XXL

 One of the better looking heavy bags out there, as in, you can place it just about anywhere it just about blends in with the decor.
 It has an incredibly low profile if that's something that interests you.